/

 Press F to search

-Thankfully, with the support of our university, many dedicated helpers, and a publisher with angelic patience, we managed to finish just in time.
+Thankfully, with the support of many dedicated helpers, we managed to finish just in time.
 What did we learn from this?
-First, that choosing the next theme wisely is essential.
-And second: when we finally hold the finished issue in our hands, another age-old question answers itself — yes, money can sometimes make you happy.
+First, that it is essential we choose our next theme wisely, and second (as we finally held the finished issue in our hands), that yes—money can sometimes buy happiness!
+(Lisa Bucher of the Nicht Jetzt! editorial team)